satyam-trimale/Heart-Disease-Prediction/README.md

 ## Features

-- **Predictive Model:** Utilizes a trained machine learning model (e.g., Logistic Regression, Random Forest) to predict the risk of heart disease.
+- **Predictive Model:** Utilizes a trained machine learning model (Logistic Regression) to predict the risk of heart disease.
 - **User-Friendly Interface:** Provides a simple and intuitive web interface built with Streamlit for users to input their health data.
-- **Interactive Visualization:** May include visualizations to display prediction results and insights (optional).
 - **Data Preprocessing:** Handles data cleaning and preparation before feeding it to the model.

 ## Technologies Used

 - Python
 - Streamlit
-- Scikit-learn (or other machine learning libraries)
+- Scikit-learn
 - Pandas
 - NumPy

 ## Dataset

 The project utilizes a dataset containing health-related information (e.g., age, sex, cholesterol levels, blood pressure, etc.) and corresponding labels indicating the presence or absence of heart disease.
-The dataset source should be cited here (e.g., UCI Heart Disease Dataset).

 ## Usage